 Staying up to date with your backups will give you the peace of mind you need.

-- Click the Premiums/Extensions tab and enter your login credentials
+- (Optional) Click the Premiums/Extensions tab and enter your login credentials

-- Click the Settings tab and set a desired schedule
+- Next, click the Settings tab and set the desired schedule.
+I recommend weekly.

 - After any major changes to your website, run a new backup.